julelang/manual/src/debugging/testing/writing-tests.md

 The test in the code above will produce an error; it does this with a special error message.
 When there are more different situations, these logs may contain useful information for you.

 Successful completion of a test means that it has not failed or skipped.
 Any function of the `T` structure will not stop the execution of your test.
-Therefore, you can use the `ret` statement to stop execution when you skip the test or in case of any failure.
+Therefore, you can use the `return` statement to stop execution when you skip the test or in case of any failure.

 If you call the `Skip` method, you have skipped the test.
 If you perform any action indicating an error, such as calling the `Errorf` or `Fail` methods, set the status of the test to fail by calling the.